Culture of Brunei: Religion

 Islamic Monarchy, while the state's Ministry of Religious Affairs officially promotes Islam in Brunei.

-In 2014, Brunei controversially adopted Sharia law, becoming the first East Asian country to do so.
+In 2014, Brunei controversially adopted Sharia law, becoming the first South-East Asian country to do so.
 These laws applies to non-Muslims in the country and has been criticized by international organisations such as the United Nations and Amnesty International.
 Prior to the introduction of Sharia law, Brunei has already adopted religiously motivated laws such as the prohibition of the sales of alcohol in the country.

 Christians and Buddhists make up the largest proportion of non-Muslims in Brunei.
 There are several Christian churches, Chinese Buddhist or Daoist temples and Hindu temple, but these non-Muslim places of worship are not allowed to display visible signs of their religion outside of their premises.
 These religions are not permitted to proselytize or to try and convert others into their faith.
 A Non-Muslim woman marrying a Muslim is required by law to convert into Islam.

 Cuisine

+Bruneian cuisine concerns the cuisine of Brunei.
+It is similar to, and heavily influenced by the cuisine of neighbouring Malaysia, Singapore, and Indonesia, with additional influences from India, China, Thailand, and Middle East.
+As is common in the region, fish and rice are staple foods, though beef is expensive and thus less common.
+Due to the predominance of the Islamic religion, the food is halal and pork is avoided.
+Alcohol is banned in Brunei.
+In rural areas, game animals such as wild birds, sambar deer, and barking deer are hunted.

+Foods and dishes

+Dishes from Brunei are often spicy and are commonly eaten with either rice or noodles.
+Nasi katok, beef rendang, nasi lemak, and pajeri nanas are popular foods in Brunei.
+Among the few dishes peculiar to Brunei is ambuyat, a sticky ball of flavourless sago starch, which is wrapped around a bamboo fork and dipped into a spicy and sour gravy.
+Nasi katok, which literally means 'knock rice', consists of plain rice, fried chicken and sambal, a spicy relish made from ground chili peppers and a variety of secondary ingredients, including shrimp paste, garlic, ginger, shallot, scallion, palm sugar, lime juice, vinegar, and anchovies.
+Traditionally, nasi katok is served and wrapped in brown paper.

+Beverages

+Common drinks include coconut milk, fruit juice, tea, milk tea and coffee.

 Sports

 Football is an extremely popular sport in Brunei.

-Brunei athletes has competed on the world stage in competitions such as the Olympic Games, Commonwealth Games and South East Asian Games.
-In the 1996, 2000 and 2004 Olympic Games, Brunei sent a single competing athlete, while at the 2012 London Olympic Games, it sent two athletes, including its first female Olympic representative.
-Although it has sent athletes to the Commonwealth Games since the 1990 edition, Brunei athletes has yet to win any medals at these Games.
-Brunei has hosted the 1999 Southeast Asian Games.
+Sport in Brunei covers the variety of sports that are played, from amateur to professional levels, across the sultanate of Brunei Darussalam, in addition to individuals and teams who are sent to compete in tournaments both home and abroad.
+Association football is the most popular sport played in Brunei.
+Several sports, along with leisure activities are also partaken in Brunei; from badminton and swimming to horseback riding, mountain biking, and paintball.